shannah/mirah-nbm/README.md

 Alpha

 This module includes both support for augmenting the build/compile process of certain NetBeans project types, and support for editing .mirah files in the code editor.
-So far (October 20, 2014) I have focused only on the Codename One and Java SE Application, and Java Web Application project types.
-I have been experimenting with Maven project support but need to overcome some dependency issues... that is high on the priority list.
+So far (October 20, 2014) I have focused only on the Codename One and Java SE Application, Java Web Application and Maven project types (*added in version 1.0.23*).

 If you would like to see support for a specific project type, please post it in the [issue tracker](https://github.com/shannah/mirah-nbm/issues).